yugabyte/yugabyte-db/docs/content/preview/drivers-orms/elixir/phoenix.md

     pool_size: 10
     ```

 - Add the `migration_lock: false` setting to the database configuration.
-Ecto acquires exclusive table locks while running database migrations, but this type of lock is not supported by YugabyteDB yet.
-Track the [following GitHub ticket](https://github.com/yugabyte/yugabyte-db/issues/5384) to understand details and get updates.
+Ecto acquires exclusive table locks while running database migrations, but this type of lock is not currently supported by YugabyteDB.
+Track [GitHub issue 5384](https://github.com/yugabyte/yugabyte-db/issues/5384) to understand details and get updates.

     ```elixir
     config :sample_yugabytedb_phoenix_app, SampleYugabytedbPhoenixApp.Repo,